smartbugs/smartbugs/README.md

 ## Smart Contracts Datasets

-We make available two smart contract datasets with SmartBugs:
+We make available three smart contract datasets with SmartBugs:

-- **SB Curated**: a curated dataset with 143 annotated contracts that can be used to evaluate the accuracy of analysis tools    .
+- **SB Curated**: a curated dataset that contains 143 annotated contracts with 208 tagged vulnerabilities that can be used to evaluate the accuracy of analysis tools.
 - **SB Wild**: a dataset with 47,518 unique contract from the Ethereum network (for details on 3 how they were collected, see [the ICSE 2020 paper](https://arxiv.org/abs/1910.10601))

-We also support **remote datasets** (as git repositories).
-Smartbugs is distributed with Ghaleb and Pattabiraman's [SolidiFI Benchmark](https://github.com/smartbugs/SolidiFI-benchmark), a dataset of buggy contracts injected with 9369 bugs of 7 different types.
+- **[SolidiFI Benchmark](https://github.com/smartbugs/SolidiFI-benchmark)**: a _remote dataset_ of contracts injected with 9369 bugs of 7 different types.

 ### SB Curated